-Mistakes belong to every job, even if someone’s health is at stake.
-It’s impossible to live, and to do our job, without ever making a mistake.
+Mistakes belong to every job–even if health is at risk.
+It is impossible to live, and to work, without ever making a mistake.

-Once I completed a wrong insurance form.
-Then we had problems with getting paid from the insurance company.
-I made the manager angry on the given day, but I learned from it and never repeated the same mistake again.
+Once I completed a wrong insurance form, and the insurance company did not pay us.
+I made the manager angry, but I learned from my mistake, I and never repeated it again, always double checking the form.

-This is my first job application, so I have not made any mistakes in job so far.
-But I understand it will happen, because everyone makes a mistake sometimes.
-But I will do my best to avoid them, and take each mistake as a chance to learn something, and improve in my work.
+This is my first job application, so I have not made any mistakes in work yet.
+But I understand it will happen, because everyone makes mistakes.
+I will try my best to avoid them though, and I will take each mistake as a chance to learn something and to improve in work.